I’m due to begin my first role in marketing automation with a new company, and I’m wondering what I can do to get off to a good start.

 What things should I prioritize learning?
 How can I make a good impression on my new team?

-Marketing automation platforms come with quite a steep learning curve, and MOPs as a space is constantly changing.
-When I first started in marketing automation, I found there to be no shortage of new things to learn, from the technicalities of the platform to the priorities of the business and the ways that my new teams work together.
-Confidence and fluency in these things is something you’ll develop over time as you get stuck into the role.
+Marketing automation platforms have a steep learning curve, and the MOPs space constantly changes.
+When I first started in marketing automation, I found there to be no shortage of new things to learn. including the:

 Here are some steps I recommend you take as you settle into your new job: